Francis Greenslade: Career

+His play, 'The Platypus, was produced at Theatreworks in 2024.
+It subsequently had a season at the Adelaide Fringe in 2025 and was programmed in the Brisbane Festival in the same year.
+The script was published by Playbill in 2026.
+It has been translated into French and is programmed in the 2027 season of Pulloff Theatres in Lausanne, Switzerland.

 Community work

 Greenslade was a guest host at The Impossible Orchestra: 24 Hour Concert where Australia and New Zealand musicians played a world-first 24-hour symphony concert to raise awareness of the Care Aware campaign.

 Personal life

 Greenslade and his wife, Louise, have three children.
 He plays a range of musical instruments; the clarinet, keyboard, accordion, guitar, ukulele and recorder.
 He is also a debater and has won various awards.

-Despite sharing a surname, he is not related to his Shaun Micallef's Mad as Hell co-star Tosh Greenslade.